Large Causal Models for Temporal Causal Discovery: Impact Statement

 \subsubsection{Used configurations \& algorithms}

-We implement the same methods for CD, functional dependency and noise estimation for the generation of simulated data as provided by the official implementation of \cite{gkorgkolis2025temporal} \footnote{\url{https://github.com/gkorgkolis/TCS}}, apart from Random Forest Regressors.
+We implement the same methods for CD, functional dependency and noise estimation for the generation of simulated data as in \cite{gkorgkolis2026adversarial}\footnote{\url{https://github.com/kougioulis/ACT}}, apart from Random Forest Regressors.
 We instead use kNN Regressors \cite{fix1985discriminatory} and Gradient Boosting \cite{chen2016xgboost} for improved computational efficiency of generating large amounts of data pairs.
 An overview is shown in Table \ref{tab:implemented_methods}.

-Apart from the generation of different time-series samples and causal graph data pairs generated from different configurations of algorithms in Phases 1-3 of TCS, we apply two augmentation strategies before processing them through the TCS pipeline to increase the number of simulated datasets: i) time window sub-sampling and ii) node subsets sub-sampling.
+Apart from the generation of different time-series samples and causal graph data pairs generated from different configurations of algorithms in Phases 1-3 of ACT, we apply two augmentation strategies before processing them through the pipeline to increase the number of simulated datasets: i) time window sub-sampling and ii) node subsets sub-sampling.

 \paragraph{Time Window Sub-sampling} Given a multivariate time-series of minimum length \(L = 400\), we extract multiple non-overlapping windows of fixed length \(w = 200\).
-Each window is treated as an independent dataset and passed through the full TCS pipeline (causal discovery, function approximation, and noise modeling), resulting in a distinct simulated time-series and corresponding lagged causal graph.
+Each window is treated as an independent dataset and passed through the full ACT pipeline (causal discovery, function approximation, and noise modeling), resulting in a distinct simulated time-series and corresponding lagged causal graph.

 \paragraph{Node sub-sampling} For each time window, we additionally generate subsets of variables of size \(k \in \{3, 5, 7\}\).
-Each subset is independently simulated via TCS, with their total count dependent on the dimension of the original dataset.
+Each subset is independently simulated via ACT, with their total count dependent on the dimension of the original dataset.
 The above strategies increase variability of training pairs by exposing the model to smaller-scale graphs.

 The final collections for training and evaluation are provided in Table \ref{tab:real-dataset-collections}.